vincnardelli/gradient/README.md

 ## Overview

 **gradient** is a small package for efficient descent computation.
 Using _gradient_ it is possible to perform steepest descent or gradient descent to fit linear models.
 Moreover the package contains a series of function for inspecting the convergence of the algorithm.
-Find out more in the vingnette.
+Find out more in the vignette.

 ## Installation